Video Series: California Community College Makerspaces

 SOLUTION: The videos demonstrate seven college makerspace ecosystems, each unique yet cohesive in their values and practices of inclusivity, accessibility, innovation, community, and creativity.
 Each video is strategically marketed to help secure future funding for individual college makerspaces.
 The video series will be featured at the 2019 International Symposium for Academic Makerspaces (ISAM) in New Haven, Connecticut.

-Collaboration with the core CCC Maker team during exploration was invaluable—here, the scope and problem definition were clearly defined.
+Collaboration with the core CCC Maker team during exploration was invaluable—here, the scope, problem definition, and production timeline were clearly defined.

 Ramping up for the make/SHIFT conference, our team was working on many different projects.
-Inspired by an article share by one of our team members, I created this poster to keep sight of our goals.
+Inspired by an article shared by one of our team members, I created this poster to help keep sight of our goals.

 Audio files, gone. : | ….I wanted to cry, well I did a little.
 Somehow, our audio files for one of the days of shooting at Cabrillo College did not exist (6 interviews).
 After panic mode, I went into solution mode and racked my brain on how this could be fixed.
 Ultimately I went back to Santa Cruz (not the worst place to revisit) to reshoot two indispensable interviewees.
 Their interviews ended up being better than the originals and all was well.